-21. Security: Residents should not bypass or disable residential security by propping doors, blocking latches, or any other method.
+21. Security: Residents should not bypass or disable residential security.
 Residents should not allow suite and/or building access to unauthorized persons.
 Students are reminded to lock doors and close and lock windows when they are not present in the room or while asleep in the room.
 Students are required to call the Customer Service Center at 858-534-2600 if they are unable to lock and secure room doors and/or windows.
 If a resident sees suspicious activity, s/he is expected to call University police at 858-534-4357.
 The safety and security of the community is everyone’s responsibility.

 22. Smoke-Free & Tobacco-Products-Free Campus:

 a.
-Smoking: Smoking of any kind is not permitted in any area owned or leased by the University of California, San Diego (UCSD).
+Smoking: Smoking of any kind is not permitted in any area owned or leased by UCSD; and,

 b.
 The use, sale, and advertising of all tobacco or tobacco-related products, including but not limited to cigarettes, electronic cigarettes, cigars, pipes, and smokeless tobacco is prohibited on campus and on properties owned or leased by UCSD.